thunderrun/amap-railway-map/README.md

 - `]` increase size of symbols
 - `[` decrease size of symbols
 - `\` reset size of symbols

+### Unit Spawn Shortcuts

+- `F` toogle Friendly/Hostile
+- `1` spawn a Motorized Infantry at mouse position
+- `2` spawn a Mechanized Infantry at mouse position
+- `3` spawn an Armor at mouse position
+- `0` spawn an Infantry at mouse position

 ## Console `F12`